lihbr/listr-update-renderer/readme.md

-> Lucie: This is a quick fork of [listr-update-renderer](https://github.com/SamVerschueren/listr-update-renderer) that removes the initial indentation for styling purpose.
+> Lucie: This is a quick fork of [listr-update-renderer](https://github.com/SamVerschueren/listr-update-renderer) that removes the initial indentation for styling purpose and makes `task.output` more meaningful.
 All credit goes to [Sam Verschueren](https://github.com/SamVerschueren)

 # listr-update-renderer [![Build Status](https://travis-ci.org/SamVerschueren/listr-update-renderer.svg?branch=master)](https://travis-ci.org/SamVerschueren/listr-update-renderer)